mat1jaczyyy/lpp-performance-cfw/README.md

 # Launchpad Pro performance-optimized Custom Firmware

 This repository contains the source code of my custom firmware for the Launchpad Pro.
-The firmware retains almost all functionality (even Ableton Live integration) from the stock firmware in addition to the all-new Performance mode.
+The firmware retains all functionality (even Ableton Live integration) from the stock firmware in addition to the all-new Performance mode.
 The modification is easy to install, free to use and works with every currently existing project or DAW.

 ## Building